Avondale Wrongful Death Attorneys

 For wrongful death, negligence and liability are determined in a similar way as in a personal injury claim.
 If a party owed the deceased a duty of care and breached that duty through an act of negligence, and if that breach of duty resulted in death, surviving family members are entitled to file a wrongful death claim.
 In the example above of the drunk driver who caused the death of another motorist, the driver had a duty of care to others on the roadway and breached that duty by driving under the influence.
 Because the drunk driver caused a car accident that took someone else’s life, he or she can be held liable for wrongful death.

-In a wrongful death claim, family members may seek justice for their deceased loved one, hold the responsible party accountable, and recover compensation for the family’s future.
+In an Avondale wrongful death claim, family members may seek justice for their deceased loved one, hold the responsible party accountable, and recover compensation for the family’s future.
 Damages in a wrongful death claim may include:

 - Funeral and burial expenses for the deceased